naviter/seeyou_file_formats/CUB_file_format.md

 ### Extra Data

-The `Extra Data` field encodes specific NOTAM data when the last two bits are set to 0.
+The `Extra Data` field encodes specific NOTAM data when value is not 0 and the last two bits are set to 0.
 Below is a breakdown of how this data is structured within the field:

 | Bits  | Description                   | Values                                                       |
 | ----- | ----------------------------- | ------------------------------------------------------------ |